m-raafat-abdelkader/Simple-Facebook-App/README.md

    - Delete comments

 7. **Post Ownership**:
-   - Users can only edit or delete (soft delete) their own posts
+   - Users can only edit or delete (soft delete) their posts

 8. **Password Security**:
    - Use bcrypt.js to hash and store user passwords securely